ausgerechnet/spheroscope/library/guidelines.md

 - I'm certain it will break up or change dramatically
 - I don't think people realise the severity of the consequences of voting to leave
 - I believe they will
+- i agree the sooner we leave the better

 ## confusions
 - #0